 To make the most informed decision, you should be aware of earned media disadvantages.

-The first problem with the earned media value is described in the beginning of this article.
+The first problem with the EMV is described in the beginning of this article.

 Earned media value is hard to calculate correctly.
 And by correctly, I mean a way that brings the most actionable insights to your company.